pakal/rsfile/doc/index.rst

 This mini-framework aims at providing cross-platform (unix/linux/mac/windows) object-oriented APIs for widely needed functionalities like I/O streams, filesystem operations, inter-process communication, and generic transactional systems.

-The focus is set on security and code robustness more than on execution speed, on comprehensive testing and documentation more than on code optimisation.
+The focus is currently set on security and code robustness more than on execution speed, on comprehensive testing and documentation more than on code optimization.

+RockSolidTools currently features three packages : **rsbackends** (a set of bridges to native OS APIs - you shouldn't have to use it directly) and **rsfile** (a partial reimplementation of the standard io module, with advanced features), plus an optional **rstest** package to validate these.

+..
     However, on the long term cython augmentations might be developed in parallel, and compensate the slowness of these pure-python modules compared to stdlib C extensions.

-RockSolidTools currently features three packages : **rsbackends** (a set of bridges to native OS APIs - you shouldn't have to use it directly), and **rsfile** (a partial reimplementation of the standard io module, with advanced features), plus an optional **rstest** package to validate these.

-..
     But below is an optimistic (megalomaniac?) dependency diagram of what RockSolidTools might eventually contain.